dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ### Create Webtask

-In the following command you'll need to add the appropriate Webtask CLI profile using the `-p` option if the default one is not the one associated with the Auth0 account you used to configure the skill.
+In the following command, you'll need to add the appropriate Webtask CLI profile using the `-p` option if the default one is not the one associated with the Auth0 account you used to configure the skill.

 ```
 wt create -n pod --secrets-file src\runtimes\secrets.ini build\bundle.js
 ```

-*Note: Be sure to math the secrets file and bundle.js to wherever they are located in your directory*
+*Note: Be sure to match the secrets file and bundle.js to wherever they are located in your directory.*

 After the previous command executes successfully, you will be given the Webtask URL to your application in the form of `https://wt-00000.run.webtask.io`.
 This application includes the API called by Alexa located at `/pod/alexa/`, a mostly internal API located at `/pod/api/`, and a back-end web application available at `/pod/app/`.
 You can use the last one to quickly check if the deploy went smoothly.